gesteves/denali/README.md

 ### More features

-* Cross-posting of entries to Instagram, Twitter, and Facebook (via Buffer), and Flickr
+* Cross-posting of entries to Instagram, Twitter, and Flickr
 * Auto-tagging of entries by location, equipment, and style
 * Automatic palette extraction for image placeholders
 * Automatic generation of Instagram hashtags, and image crops for feed and stories